 If wearing jewellery is part of your routine, you could be wondering if you should wear it, what effect constant hand washing and sanitising has (if any) and best practices for keeping yourself and others around you healthy at this time.

 USE COMMON SENSE

-The key advice is to keep hands washed and not to touch your face.
+The key advice is to keep your hands washed and not to touch your face.
 If you’re washing often and wear rings, you may notice some irritation.
-Consider cutting back on the number or rings worn, and/or reducing the time you wear them.
+Consider cutting back on the number of rings worn, and/or reducing the time you wear them.

 But what about the jewellery itself?
 Certainly, hand sanitiser should not be used on any organic gems, such as coral or pearls.
 The alcohol in the sanitiser may dry out the gems and lead to cracking or surface damage.
 Avoid hand sanitiser when wearing jewellery with porous stones such as opals and turquoise.
 When in doubt, it is always better to take your jewellery off before sanitising.

 Moisturising plays a critical part in keeping hands germ-free.
 Hands that are dry or cracked lose their safety barrier, which may make hands unable to absorb the antibacterial benefits of soap and sanitiser.
 Moisturising lotion can also be problematic for items like engagement rings and other stones.
 Rings set with gems can collect lotion or other debris behind the stones.
 It’s important to keep these areas clean for many reasons.
 The buildup can be a prime place for bacteria or other irritants to collect, which may lead to skin irritations.
 Decreased airflow behind the stone can trap moisture against the finger, which is also a common cause of irritation.
 The buildup of debris around a jewel may lead to unnecessary wear, and loosening of the setting, which can result in lost stones.